bfam/GDComplexGeometries/README.md

 reference below, and please cite if you use these codes!
 Installation instructions for these codes are given below.

+The following scripts are in the directory `acoustic2D`

+  * `box_run` :: script to check error and compute time step for simple box problem (runs simplicial, GD ghost basis, and GD extrapolation)

 ### Installing nodal-dg codes

 As noted above, the nodal-dg codes from